En français

 How to access the data

-This data is available on the MSC Datamart data server service as well as MSC GeoMet
+This experimental data is available from the MSC GeoMet API / web services and on the MSC Datamart data server respectively:

 An overview and examples to access and use the Meteorological Service of Canada's open data is available.